FOREX-Euro edges up from 2-week low; Aussie down on China

 YEN SELL-OFF STALLS

-on Monday, having risen more than 7 percent in about a month.
+high on Monday, having risen more than 7 percent in about a

 Latest positioning data from the Commodity Futures Trading